-- Cost effective and long-term retention to protect your data for very long (no limits).
+- Cost-effective and long-term retention to protect your data for very long (no limits).

 - DPM will compress and encrypt the data before sending them to Azure.
-The compression rate will vary depending on type of data protected (savings is between 30% to 70%).
+The compression rate will vary depending on the type of data protected (savings is between 30% to 70%).

-The most common scenario for DPM-BACKUP-AZURE (disk-to-disk-to-cloud) is the ability to act as a primary DPM server within a datacenter or branch office for short-term backup and then replicate the protected data to Azure for long-term retention and enhanced security protection as shown in Figure 1.
+The most common scenario for DPM-BACKUP-AZURE (disk-to-disk-to-cloud) is the ability to act as a primary DPM server within a data center or branch office for short-term backup and then replicate the protected data to Azure for long-term retention and enhanced security protection as shown in Figure 1.

 Figure 1.
 DPM Azure Online Backup